pantheon-systems/documentation/source/_docs/eu-region.md

 ## Create a New Site

-1. Install and authenticate [Terminus 2.0](/docs/terminus/).
+1. Install and authenticate [Terminus](/docs/terminus/).
 The commands used for International Regions require Terminus 2.0 or newer.
 If you're already running Terminus, be sure to update to the [latest version](/docs/terminus/updates/).
 1. Use Terminus to create a new site associated with your organization and include the `--region=eu` option.

  For example (replace `my-eu-site-name`, `My EU Site Name`, `WordPress` and `My Organization Name` accordingly):